zruzicka/zruzicka.github.io/posts/JOTB22.md

 Am I the only person whose mind and focus are very easily narrowed by day-to-day routines, and who is often initially hesitant to attend events like this, but when he goes, finds that he is glad he did?
 For me, it's a never-ending battle! :D

-Stay open-minded, choose your conference and go-ahead for a new experience! :)
+Stay open-minded, choose your conference and go ahead for a new experience! :)

 And hey, if you go there next year, see you in person at J on the Beach 2023!